polluxparis/zebulon-table/README.md

 # Zebulon table
 Zebulon table is a hight performance fully virtualized React editable table component.
 ## Available demo at: http://polluxparis.github.io/zebulon-table/
-Please, look at the demo using Chrome as it's not yet fully compatible with other navigators.
+Please, look at the demo using Chrome as it's not yet fully compatible with other browsers.
 #### Help and suggestions would be welcome.
 ## Main features
 #### User experience